 The Horizontal Sync Polarization Level defines the voltage level of the horizontal synchronization output [hsync_pad_o] when the horizontal sync signal is asserted.
 When HSL is cleared ('0'), [hsync_pad_o] is at a high voltage level when the horizontal sync signal is asserted and at a low voltage level when the horizontal sync signal is negated (i.e. hsync is active high).
-When HSL is set ('1'), [hsync_pad_o] is at a low voltage level when the horizontal sync signal is asserted and at a low voltage level when the horizontal sync signal is asserted and at a low voltage level when the horizontal sync signal is asserted and at a high voltage level when the horizontal sync signal is asserted and at a high voltage level when the horizontal sync signal is negated (i.e. hsync is active low).
+When HSL is set ('1'), [hsync_pad_o] is at a low voltage level when the horizontal sync signal is asserted and at a high voltage level when the horizontal sync signal is negated (i.e. hsync is active low).